AgriTwins Scholarships

 Projects can be expanded below to detail the specific information on each digital twin, scholarship, ideal candidate criteria and eligibility requirements.

 Expressions of Interest are to be submitted initially using the online form.
-Shortlisted candidates will be contacted through May and June 2025.
+Shortlisted candidates will be contacted in July 2025.

 To be eligible for a scholarship, applicants must be domestic students as per the Higher Education Support Act at the time of award.